borchr27/statement-funnel/README.md

 ## Description

-This is a personal project I've been wanting to do for a while where the input is bank statements for a checking, credit card, and potentially other account statements in csv format.
+This is a personal project I've been wanting to do for a while where the input is bank statements for a checking, credit card, savings, and potentially other account statements in csv format.
 The csv statements are then reformatted into a single format.
+Then we output the data into a common format into a csv file.
 This will allow for the data, now all in one place, to be analyzed and visualized.
 This project uses Python 3.10 with conda.

 ## Running the Code

-First add the end of the month statements into the data folder one csv file should have the word `Checking` somewhere in the filename and then (for now) it is assumed that the other file is the credit card transaction data.
+First add the end of the month statements into the data folder.
+Then modify the CONFIG in the `.envtemplate` file and rename the file to `.env`.
 Navigate to the main folder and run the following command: `python -m program.main`.
 Then fill in the necessary information when prompted.
-Then all the transaction data will be added to the `data/budget.csv` file to be consumed in a different step.
+Then all the transaction data will be added to the `data/budget.csv` file to be consumed in a separate program.

+## Testing

+We use Pytest for testing where we have a few simple tests setup to test imports and check if the CONFIG file is being imported correctly using DotEnv.

 ## To Do